guptaakumar/shift-care-challenge/README.md

 This is a minimalist command-line application built with Ruby that allows you to search through a JSON dataset of clients and find duplicates based on their email addresses.

-Getting Started To get started with this application, follow the steps below:
+To get started with this application, follow the steps below:

 Prerequisites Please install Ruby on your system.
-Your version is 2.7.5.
-Please install Rails on your system.
-Your version is 7.0.8. bundle install
+Your version is 3.1.0.

 Installation Download and Extract the Zip File: